Roles & Responsibilities of a Creative Project Manager

 Creative project management involves planning, coordinating, and overseeing tasks and resources to execute creative work effectively.
 It shares similarities with traditional project management but is less rigid and structured.

-For example, some creative project managers would give a time range rather than a hard deadline so it encourages them to explore new ideas and innovative approaches, all while staying firmly aligned with the project's timeline and objectives.
+For example, some creative project managers would give a time range rather than a hard deadline, so it encourages them to explore new ideas and innovative approaches, all while staying firmly aligned with the project's timeline and objectives.

 Main Responsibilities of Creative Project Managers

+What does a creative project manager do?
 A creative project manager’s duties are spread throughout the project.
 They not only manage the project and assign tasks but also handle clients while ensuring the project runs smoothly.
 Here are a few of their responsibilities:

 Managing Client Relationships

 Creative project manager roles require being clear about the client’s expectations before laying out the groundwork of the project.
 As the project progresses further, they will need to keep track of the project metrics and update their client.
-This will ensure the project is aligned with the client’s needs.
-It is recommended to schedule status updates with both clients and team members to prevent any mistakes or miscommunications.

 Brief Team Members